-- all relevant facts as they relate to the country of origin at the time of taking a decision on the application, including laws and regulations of the country of origin and the manner in which they are applied; - b) the statement made and documents submitted by the alien, together with information relating to the question of whether he has been or could be subjected to persecution in the sense of the Convention Relating to the Status of Refugees or serious harm in the sense of Article 29(1)(b);
+a) all relevant facts as they relate to the country of origin at the time of taking a decision on the application, including laws and regulations of the country of origin and the manner in which they are applied;

-- c) the individual position and personal circumstances of the alien, including factors such as background, gender and age, so as to assess whether, on the basis of the alien's personal circumstances, the acts to which the applicant has been or could be exposed would amount to persecution in the sense of the Convention Relating to the Status of Refugees or serious harm in the sense of Article 29(1)(b); - d) the question of whether his or her activities since leaving the country of origin or a country of previous residence were engaged in for the sole or main purpose of creating the necessary conditions for applying for international protection, so as to assess whether those activities would expose the alien to persecution in the sense of the Convention Relating to the Status of Refugees or serious harm in the sense of Article 29(1)(b), paragraph one, sub-section b, if returned to that country; - e) whether the alien could reasonably be expected to avail himself or herself of the protection of another country where he or she could assert citizenship.
+- b) the statement made and documents submitted by the alien, together with information relating to the question of whether he or she has been or could be exposed to persecution in the sense of the Convention Relating to the Status of Refugees or serious harm in the sense of Article 29(1)(b); - c) the individual position and personal circumstances of the alien, including factors such as background, gender and age, so as to assess whether, on the basis of the alien's personal circumstances, the acts to which the alien has been or could be exposed would amount to persecution in the sense of the Refugee Convention, or serious harm in the sense of Article 29(1)(b); - d) the question of whether his or her activities since leaving the country of origin or a country of previous residence were engaged in for the sole or main purpose of creating the necessary conditions for applying for international protection, so as to assess whether those activities would expose the alien to persecution in the sense of the Convention Relating to the Status of Refugees or serious harm in the sense of Article 29(1)(b), if returned to that country; - e) whether the alien could reasonably be expected to avail himself or herself of the protection of another country where he or she could assert citizenship.

-5. The fact that the alien has already been subjected to persecution, in the sense of the Convention relating to the Status of Refugees, or serious harm, in the sense of Article 29(1)(b), or to direct threats of such persecution or such harm, is a serious indication of the alien's well-founded fear of persecution or real risk of suffering serious harm, unless there are good reasons to consider that such persecution or serious harm will not be repeated.
+5. The fact that an alien has already been subject to persecution, in the sense of the Refugee Convention, or to serious harm in the sense of Article 29(1)(b), or has received direct threats of the same is a clear indication of the alien's well-founded fear of persecution and of a genuine risk of suffering serious harm, unless there are good reasons to consider that such persecution or serious harm will not be repeated.